ozbej-k/SV_2025_Group_F/README.md

 - Prepare presentation about our work

 ## References
-<a id="1" href="https://royalsocietypublishing.org/doi/10.1098/rsos.150473">[1] Puy, et al. 2023.
-Selective social interactions and speed-induced leadership in schooling fish.</a>
+<a id="1" href="https://royalsocietypublishing.org/doi/10.1098/rsos.150473">[1] Collignon, et al. 2016.
+A stochastic vision-based model inspired by zebrafish collective behaviour in heterogeneous environments</a>